gangahasan/TODO-FE-App/README.md

 # TODO APPLICATION

-**TODO APPLICATION** is an interactive and visually appealing web application designed to maintain your TODO list.
+**TODO APPLICATION** is an interactive and visually appealing web application designed to maintain a TODO list.
 It provides users to add the todos to the list.
 The user can sort the  list based on createDate and search a particular todo with query.
+It offered Toggle and delete the todos with single click.
 The application is built using ReactJs and maintain state with redux-toolkit designed with TailWindCSS.

 # 🌐 Live Demo
 Check out the live version of the project here: [TODO APPLICATION](https://todo-fe-app.vercel.app/)